-We know for a fact that controlling blood glucose levels can curb carbohydrate cravings.
-This made us want to look more closely at Glucocil – a supplement that claims to help dieters lose weight.
+If you want the bottom line on Glucocil, give me just two minutes of your time.
 Our “360-degree” review included examining the ingredients, side effects, clinical research and customer-service quality.
 Plus we read hundreds of user comments and reviews from around the internet.
-We took all this information and compacted it to reveal the truth about Glucocil.
+We took all this information, compacted and refined to give you the bottom line.

 What You Need to Know

-Glucocil is a diet pill that claims to optimize blood-sugar levels.
+First off, Glucocil is a diet pill that claims to optimize blood-sugar levels.
 The ingredients in Glucocil include mulberry leaf extract, alpha lipoic acid, berberine, fish oil and chromium.
-You start off taking one softgel twice daily, but you eventually take two softgels twice daily.
-There are 120 softgels in each bottle, so you do get a 30-day supply with your purchase.
+You start off taking one softgel twice daily, but you eventually take two.
+There are 120 in each bottle, so you do get a 30-day supply with your purchase.
 You can take products like Glucocil anywhere.

 Neuliven Health, the company behind Glucocil, has been in business since 2003.
-That’s more than a decade in the business.
+That’s more than a decade.
 Longevity is an important aspect when it comes to trusting a supplement.
 The product is available in stores and via the official website.
 Neuliven Health has a strong BBB rating and some of the ingredients are proven to suppress appetite, but read on…

-None of the ingredients in Glucocil are associated with weight loss.
-The chromium picolinate can help support blood glucose levels, which can suppress cravings, but appetite is not the only issue with weight loss.
-Even if the dieter is less hungry, that does not mean they will choose healthy, low-calorie foods.
-“Dieters need to make an important choice when starting a weight loss journey – eat less and make good food choices,” suggests our Research Editor.
-“The trouble with supplements like Glucocil is that they don’t increase metabolism so you are stuck relying on dietary intake to lose weight.”
+The first thing that concerned us about Glucocil was the lack of effective ingredients.
+The chromium picolinate can help support blood glucose levels, which can suppress cravings, but appetite is not the only issue with weight-loss.
+Even if there is less hunger, that does not mean they will choose healthy, low-calorie foods.
+“Dieters need to make an important choice when starting a journey to lose more – eat less and make good choices,” suggests our Research Editor.
+“The trouble with supplements like this one is that they don’t increase metabolism so you are stuck relying on dietary intake to lose.”

 “Been using about 4 weeks.
 I take one pill with each meal…No weight loss so far,” according to one dieter.